 For the more energetic, apart from all the usual off-piste activities like snowshoeing and cross-country skiing, you can take a stomach-churning ride on the Olympia bob run – with a professional pilot and brakeman for safety – 80mph, 4.5 gravity and 75 seconds of pure adrenalin.

-For everyone, there is a fantastic sunshine record of over 300 days a year.
+For everyone – skier or not – there is a fantastic sunshine record of over 300 days a year.